Wapda clarification on Mohmand Dam bids’ evaluation

 It is further stated that World Bank as a donor in fact encourages bid evaluation by consultants who have carried out detailed engineering design as implemented by World Bank in case of Dasu Project.

-SMEC International was neither debarred nor blacklisted at the time of award of contract and was debarred by the World Bank for projects in specific countries for one year.
+SMEC International was neither debarred nor blacklisted at the time of award of contract and was debarred by the World Bank for projects in specific countries for one year i.e. from September 2017 to September 2018.
 SMEC was also given project by NHA being no restriction on the company in Pakistan.

+It is also pertinent to mention that SMEC was not awarded a new consultancy contract as their services were originally hired in June 2012 for preparation of detailed engineering design of Mohmand Dam projec, their services were extended for evaluation of bids as per Clause 2.5 and 2.6 of the contract.

 The spokesperson said that the increase in consultancy price form initial PC-II of 2012 to 2017 is only comprising new imposition of sales tax by the provinces and escalation both in accordance with clause of the contract.